O-NV/distributed-systems-tasks/README.md

 The objective of the task is to understand the main features of Kafka and implement an authentication service and a security service against malicious activity communicated through a broker.

 To do so, two REST APIs were implemented that communicate through a Kafka channel, where the first one will have a route that receives a POST with the login data and the other one with a GET that sends the banned users.

+## Task 3: Cassandra
+Task 3 aims to understand the main functionalities and features of Cassandra.

+For this, configurations will be made to build a cluster and to program a REST API with CRUD operations.